sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/ExternalAPIContracts.md

 // Input: ZP.IDX = start address, X = number of 256-byte pages to clear
 // Output: Memory cleared (filled with zeros)
 // Modifies: A (used as value to store), X (decremented), Y (page offset), ZP.IDXH (incremented)
-// Note: Does NOT modify ZP.IDXL (documented behavior)
+// Preserves: ZP.IDXL (documented behavior - does NOT modify)

 Utilities.MakeNibble()
 // Input: A = character ('0'-'9' or 'A'-'F')